grahampullan/dbslice/README.md

 ## Tutorial: the testbox database

-The completed example is hosted [here](http://dbslice.org/demos/testbox).
+The completed tutorial is hosted [here](http://dbslice.org/demos/testbox).

 ### Tasks
 In this example, each Task is a 3D array of data.
 The data is some property *f* that varies in the *x,y,z* coordinate directions.